 Sooner or later, friends, coworkers, even family members will disappoint you.
 You’re going to feel betrayed.
 Taken advantage of.
 You can’t avoid it.
 It’s inevitable.
-But when people let you down, you have a choice to make: You can either use it as an excuse to become angry and bitter, or you can turn your disappointment into spiritual strength.
+But when people let you down, you can either use it as an excuse to become angry and bitter, or you can turn your disappointment into spiritual strength.

 Some of life’s disappointments are bigger than others.
 But over time, even small let-downs and disappointments can make you feel numb.
 Instead of hoping and dreaming, you stop believing in yourself and other people.
 Worse yet, you start believing that if the people you trust don’t care about you, then God must not care about you, either.